 Director and Main Instructor

-Kevin Martens Wong is a final year linguistics major of Portuguese-Eurasian descent at the National University of Singapore, the founder and director of the Kodrah Kristang revitalization initiative, the director of Singapore’s first ever Kristang Language Festival in May 2017, and a member of the CoLang Advisory Circle for the documentation and revitalization of endangered languages around the world.
-His first novel, Altered Straits, was published in February by Epigram Books.
+Kevin Martens Wong is a graduate of Portuguese-Eurasian descent from the National University of Singapore’s linguistics programme, the founder and director of the Kodrah Kristang revitalization initiative, the director of Singapore’s first ever Kristang Language Festival in May 2017, and a member of the CoLang Advisory Circle for the documentation and revitalization of endangered languages around the world.
+His first novel, Altered Straits, was published in February 2017 by Epigram Books.